iFrankXue/blog.frankxue.ca/_posts/2024-08-26-top-10-data-and-time-functions-in-excel-i-learned.md

 ---
-title: Top 10 Date and Time Functions in Excel I learned
+title: Top 10 Date and Time Functions in Excel I Learned
 description: Date and time functions are essential when working with dates, times, and durations in Excel, offering a wide range of capabilities for handling temporal data.
 In this article, I list top 10 most useful functions in "Date and Time".
 author: frank
 date: 2024-08-26 15:20:00 -0700